danfuzz/samizdat/doc/language-guide/02-data.md

 that require one, but where the box value is never needed.

-#### Generator

-Generators in *Samizdat* are the closest analog to what are sometimes called "iterators" in other languages (and are sometimes called generators, to be clear).
-When called in an appropriate manner, a related series of generators yields a related sequence of values.
-Put another way, generators can be used to "spread" a computation across a series of values.

-Most basically, a generator is just a value &mdash; possibly and preferably, but not necessarily, pure data &mdash; with associated method bindings (preferably pure functions) and a particular contract.

-The contract is as follows:

-* The generic function `nextValue` always accepts exactly two arguments, a generator and a "yield box" (or equivalent).
-(Boxes are described more completely in a different section.)

-* When a generator is not "voided" (out of values to yield), calling `nextValue` causes two things to be done:

-  * It calls `store(box, value)` on its argument in order to yield one value out of itself.
-  * It returns a new generator as a result which, when applied to `nextValue`, yields the *next* value, and so on.

-* When a generator has yielded its final element, it returns a voided generator.

-* When `nextValue` is called on a voided generator, it does these two things:

-  * It calls `store(box)` (with no payload argument) on its argument in order to yield void.
-  * It returns void.

-**Note:** Clients of generators should rely primarily on the return value from `nextValue` to determine whether the generator has been voided, rather than on what gets done to the box passed in as the first argument.

-Generators also bind a couple other generic functions.
-See the library specification for `Generator` for more details.

-As a convenience, the global `nullGenerator` is a voided generator.

 #### Uniqlet

 A `Uniqlet` is a bit of an odd duck.
 Uniqlets are opaque, except that